 Core Virtues is a literature-based approach to character education.
-Each morning, a story is read and discussed, providing inspirational and insightful examples of virtue in action.
-Core virtues uses a three-year approach, highlighting a different virtue each month.
+Each morning, a story, poem, or vignette is read and discussed, providing inspirational and insightful examples of virtue in action.
+Core Virtues follows a three-year cycle, highlighting a different virtue each month.